lasernoises/is-this-a-lisp/README.md

 ## Error Handling

-This lanugage features inscrutable error handling.
+This language features inscrutable error handling.
 Would you like scrutable error handling?
 I don't think scrutable is even a word.
 You just made that up.
 So what do you even want from me?